gouniverse/sessionstore/README.md

 - DriverName(db *sql.DB) string - finds the driver name from database
 - EnableDebug(debug bool) - enables / disables the debug option
 - ExpireSessionGoroutine() error - deletes the expired session keys
-- Delete(sessionKey string, options SessionOptions) (bool, error)  - Delete deletes a session
-- Extend(sessionKey string, seconds int64, options SessionOptions) error  - Extends a session
-- FindByKey(sessionKey string, options SessionOptions) (*Session, error) - FindByKey finds a session by key
-- Get(sessionKey string, valueDefault string, options SessionOptions) (string, error) - Gets the session value as a string
-- GetAny(key string, valueDefault any, options SessionOptions) (any, error) - attempts to parse the value as interface, use with SetAny
-- GetMap(key string, valueDefault map[string]any, options SessionOptions) (map[string]any, error) - attempts to parse the value as map[string]any, use with SetMap
-- Has(sessionKey string, options SessionOptions) (bool, error) - Checks if a session by key exists
-- Set(sessionKey string, value string, seconds int64, options SessionOptions) error - Set sets a key in store
-- SetAny(key string, value any, seconds int64, options SessionOptions) error - convenience method which saves the supplied interface value, use GetAny to extract
-- MergeMap(key string, mergeMap map[string]any, seconds int64, options SessionOptions) error - updates an existing map
-- SetMap(key string, value map[string]any, seconds int64, options SessionOptions) error - convenience method which saves the supplied map, use GetMap to extract

 ## Usage